yujiawang4/Final_Project/README.md

 ## Analytical Summary of your findings:
-1. It takes the longest waiting time around 7pm.
+1. It takes the longest waiting time around one hour after the mode arriving time.
-2. Different day of week has different total number of customer groups during the whole opening time.
-   And the mode of customer groups' arriving time is different as well.
+2. Day of week and arriving time affact the waiting time a lot.

 ## Instructions on how to use the program: